llmware-ai/llmware/README.md

 Questions and discussions are welcome in our [github discussions](https://github.com/llmware-ai/llmware/discussions).

 Interested in contributing to llmware?
 We welcome involvement from the community to extend and enhance the framework!
-- 💡 What's your favorite model or is there one you'd like to check out in your experiements?
+- 💡 What's your favorite model or is there one you'd like to check out in your experiments?
 - 💡 Have you had success with a different embedding databases?
 - 💡 Is there a prompt that shines in a RAG workflow?